Getting Students Involved in STEAM

 Our team loves to inspire young students to join FIRST.
 On Build Day with Youths, we invite over elementary students to show them what out team has been working on.
 These students have the chance to learn about design, build, programming, and wiring.
 We also teach them how to safely use tools and the process of building a robot.

 Retro5ive set up a station at our high school’s annual Engineering Day.
 We allowed students to drive our robot and speak to members about what our team does.
 Events like these help us recruit members for the future.
 It also exposes our team brand to other businesses and colleges.
-We showcased the various awards our team won during competition season.
-Additionally, our team’s website was on display for students to browse through.
+We showcased our website and the various awards our team won during competition season.

 Family Tech Time at the Melvindale Public Library